MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ## Structure of a Q# program

-Q# has a well-defined structure.
-Consider the following program:
+Consider the following Q# program:

 ```qsharp
 namespace Superposition {